mmperf/mmperf/Codegen/README.md

 ### Hardware information

 This benchmark was run on an Intel Xeon CPU running at 3.1GHz.
 The machine has 256Kb L1 cache, 8Mb L2 cache and 24.8Mb L3 cache.
 It supports AVX-512 instructions.
-The peak performance of the machine is 3.1 x 8 x 2 x 2 = 99.2 GFLOPS for double precision.
+The peak performance of the machine is 3.1 x 8 x 2 x 2 = 99.2 GFLOPS for double precision and 198.4 GFLOPS for single precision.